 Enter from Homer Street side of building – look for our sign.

 The Newton Food Pantry provides a 4 – 5 day supply of nutritionally balanced food, once a month, to supplement the basic food supply of Newton residents in need.
 Our shelves are stocked with canned goods, toiletries and, when available, meat, fish, fresh produce, salads, tofu, eggs, cheese, milk and other dairy products.
 Everything is free to those who have verified need.
-Open for shopping every Wednesday 1:30 – 5, and the third Saturday of each month 11am – noon.
+The Newton Food Pantry only serves Newton residents so first time shoppers must bring proof of residency.
+Open for shopping every Wednesday 1:30 – 5:30, and the third Saturday of each month 10am – noon.

-Non-perishable food and toiletry donations may be dropped off outside our basement door whenever City Hall is open, or while the pantry is staffed: Wednesdays 9:30 – 1:30 and 2:30 – 5, third Saturdays 10 – noon.
+Non-perishable food and toiletry donations may be dropped off outside our basement door whenever City Hall is open, or while the pantry is staffed: Wednesdays 9:30am – 5:30pm, third Saturdays 10 – noon.
 By law, we only accept canned or boxed food that is unopened and within expiration dates.
 We cannot accept medications, vitamins, or homemade food products.

 The Newton Food Pantry is an independent, all-volunteer nonprofit organization that is not directly funded by the city or any government source.
 If you would like to help put food on our hungry neighbors’ table, please make checks payable to Newton Food Pantry and mail to the address above.
 Or give online at our website.